JotaDevLDG/SeiyaTw30/README.md

 - 👋 Hi, I’m @SeiyaTw30
 - 👀 I’m interested in videogames and webapps
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning to program in the symfony framework 🧑‍💻🧑‍💻
 - 💞️ I’m looking to collaborate on small and giant projects
-- 📫 How to reach me ...
+- 📫 How to contact me, through my social networks FB: José Iraita

 <!---
 SeiyaTw30/SeiyaTw30 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.